Statistical model for collisions and recollisions of inertial particles in mixing flows: Parameterisations of the collision rate

+It was observed by Brunk, Koch and Lion \cite{Bru98} that the Saffman-Turner expression $\R_{\rm ST}$ overestimates the collision rate in flows with a rotational component because each recollision between two close-by particles gives a contribution to $\R_{\rm ST}$.
+In Refs.~\cite{And07,Gus08} this effect was evaluated analytically for particles advected in rapidly fluctuating velocity fields, in the limit of small Kubo numbers.
+When $\ku$ is small the separation between two particles undergoes a diffusion process.
+The probability distribution for particle separations is found by solving a Fokker-Planck equation with absorbing boundary conditions at the collision distance $2a$.
+From this distribution the ingoing probability flux evaluated at the collision distance yields the collision rate~\cite{Gus08}

+This expression is valid for small values of $\ku$ and $\st$ for the statistical model described in \Secref{model}.

+A second limit in which the collision rate has been estimated is that of large values of $\st$.
+In this limit Abrahamson estimated the collision rate using kinetic-gas theory~\cite{Abr75}.
+In the limit of large $\st$ the velocity field $\ve u$ fluctuates rapidly compared to the particle response time.
+Consequently the particle velocity undergoes an Ornstein-Uhlenbeck process.
+It follows that particle velocities are Gaussian and the collision rate was estimated as $\R_g\tau\sim \sqrt{\langle V_R^2\rangle}a^{d-1}$~\cite{Abr75}, where $V_R$ is the radial velocity between two particles.
+For the statistical model the gas-kinetic collision rate evaluates to

+The size-dependence in $\R_g\sim a^{d-1}$ differs from that found at small values of $\st$, $\R\sim a^d$.
+The different scalings are explained by the fact that when $\st=0$ the smooth dynamics between two close-by particles leads to typical collision velocities of the order of $~u_0a/\eta$ upon contact, while in the kinetic-gas limit collision events are decoupled from the instantaneous local fluid velocity (due to the formation of caustics), leading to collision velocities $\sim u_0$.
+The additional factor $a^{d-1}$ in the expressions for the collision rates is simply a geometric contribution from the spatial volume element at the collision distance $2a$.

-A number of parameterisations for the collision rate have been suggested.
-In~\cite{Fal02,Wil06,Duc09,Vos13} it is argued that the collision rate is the sum of two contributions due to clustering and due to caustics.
-In~\cite{Sun97,Bec05,Chu05}, by contrast, the collision rate is parameterised as a product of two factors.
-The relation between these different parameterisations is discussed in~\cite{Gus13c}.
+A number of parameterisations for the collision rate at intermediate values of $\st$ have been suggested.
+In Refs.~\cite{Fal02,Wil06,Duc09,Vos13} it is argued that the collision rate of inertial particles is the sum of two contributions, due to clustering and due to caustics.
+In Refs.~\cite{Sun97,Bec05,Chu05}, by contrast, the collision rate is parameterised as a product of two factors.
+The relation between these different parameterisations is discussed in \Secref{collision_smooth}, see also Ref.~\cite{Gus13c}.
 Different parameterisations emphasise different aspects of the problem (clustering, caustics).